tansive/tansive/README.md

 Understand and control:

-- what AI agents can access
+- What AI agents access
-- which tools they can call
+- Which tools they can call
-- the actions they perform
+- The actions they perform
-- who triggered them
+- Who triggered them

 All with full execution graph visibility and audit logs.